piebro/fal-ai-mcp-server/README.md

 # Fal AI MCP Server

-An MCP (Model Context Protocol) Server to use the fal.ai APIs to generate images and videos.
+An MCP (Model Context Protocol) server to use the fal.ai APIs to generate images and videos.
+This is a barebones server that anyone can extend to use different fal.ai models and API endpoints.

 ## Usage